NethermindEth/el-node-spec/docs/docs/monitoring/grafana.md

 Initially, the Middleware setup wizard tool would only deploy the [Host Metrics](#host-metrics) dashboard in the [Eigen Layer folder](#eigen-layer-folder).
 This dashboard monitors host resources like CPU, memory, disk, network, etc.

 The Middleware specific dashboards are provided by Middleware developers in the installation package.
-The tool would deploy them dynamically in the [Eigen Layer folder](#eigen-layer-folder) when a new AVS is deployed.
+The tool would deploy them dynamically in the [Eigen Layer folder](#eigen-layer-folder) when a new Node is deployed.

 ### Host Metrics